In collaboration with

 Cohort member

 Burundian-born artist, born in Tanzania, he blends Afro-pop and intimacy in a music of refuge.
 His career began in a basement, as an outlet, before asserting itself on stage.
-With Écho Musique, he wants to explore, discover and learn the codes of the industry.
+Author, composer and performer, PriceKeyz is an artist of Burundian origin, born in Tanzania.
+For him, music is a healing space, a refuge where he can express himself in complete freedom.
+He blends Afro-pop with a personal and intimate touch, always true to what he feels.

 Dive into the musical world of PriceKeyz